 The Guam Economic Development Authority (GEDA) has established a Qualifying Certificate Community Contribution (QCCC) Grant Program to support our local community and is encouraging eligible applicants to apply.
-The funding for the grant program is made possible by the community contributions from Qualifying Certificate beneficiaries.
+This grant program is paid for with funds from QC Beneficiary Guam Regional Medical City.

-- Applicants must be a registered Guam not-for-profit organization (NPO).
+- Applicants must be a registered Guam non-profit organization (NPO) or government of Guam department or agency.

-- Ineligible applicants include: individuals; for profit organizations and profit-making enterprises of NPOs; private operating foundations; fraternal, military, service clubs, or similar organizations whose principle activity is for the benefit of its members; and programs that directly benefit members of the Board or Staff of GEDA or their families to the second (2nd) degree of consanguinity.
+- Programs that directly benefit members of the Board or Staff of GEDA or their families to the second (2nd) degree of consanguinity

 PROGRAM AREAS OF INTEREST

-- Project must fall within one of the following seven (7) categories:
+- Project must fall within one of the following five (5) categories:

 - Health Care (priority to the Guam Memorial Hospital Authority and the Department of Public Health and Social Services)